 Sericea Lespedeza - PastureGard (2 pt/A), Cimarron(0.4 oz/A or 1 oz/100 gallons of spray solution) and Remedy Ultra (1-2 pt/A or 1% v/v mix) are recommended for control of sericea lespedeza.
 PastureGard has shown very consistent control in test plots.
-Apply when sericea is 12 or more inches in height which usually occurs sometime in June.
-May also apply from bud to flowering.
-This usually occurs in late August to early September.
+Apply to 12 or more inch plant (usually June).
+May also apply from bud to flowering in late August to early September.
 Do not apply if sericea is under drought stress.
 Seed in the ground can make it a perennial problem for a few years.

-Spiny pigweed (Amaranth)-Use a mixture of 2,4-D and Banvel /Clarity, Grazon P+D (1 qt/A).
+Spiny pigweed (Amaranth)-Use a 2,4-D plus Banvel /Clarity or Grazon P+D (1 qt/A).
 Residual activity of Grazon P+D keeps the remaining seeds from sprouting that year.

-Multiflora Rose-For a broadcast application, spray Tordon 22K (1 pt/A).
+Multiflora Rose - For a broadcast application, spray Tordon 22K (1 pt/A).
 Spot treat with a 1% solution of Remedy Ultra, Tordon 22K or PastureGard when in full bloom.
 Soil treatment with Spike pellets.

-Tall Ironweed-Spray PastureGard or Remedy Ultra.
+Tall Ironweed - Spray PastureGard or Remedy Ultra.
 Some control can be achieved with Grazon P+D (2-3 pt/A) or Tordon 22K (1 pt/A) just prior to or at bud stage and control will be enhanced with the addition of Remedy Ultra.

 Prickly Pear Cactus - Use Surmount (2-3 pt/A) or Tordon 22K.
 Effectiveness of the treatment may be enhanced if the leaf surface area is damaged by mowing or running a light harrow over the plant prior to treatment.
 Some labels prefer a fall treatment.
+Flowering is another good time to treat.

 Johnsongrass - Selective herbicide options on grass pastures don't exist.
-Glyphosate works well on Johnsongrass when it is actively growing and not stressed but will destroy the forage stand.
+Glyphosate works well on johnsongrass when it is actively growing and not stressed but will destroy the forage stand.
 To protect desirable grass species and legumes, use a weed wiper.
 A Glyphosate burndown application followed by reestablishment of the pasture may be the best option.